-Many Bible scholars believe that John wrote his second letter to a specific individual; however some Christians (who cannot accept the possibility that a first century woman could have been a house church leader) believe that 2 John was addressed to a Christian community which John metaphorically referred to as “the chosen lady”.
+Many Bible scholars believe that John wrote his second letter to a specific individual; however, some Christians who cannot accept the possibility that a first-century woman could have been a house church leader believe that 2 John was addressed to a Christian community which John metaphorically referred to as “the chosen lady”.
 They also believe that the “chosen sister” in 2 John 1:13 refers to another Christian community.

-The shortcoming of this view is that nowhere else in the New Testament is a Christian community referred to as a “lady” kuria (or a “sister” adelphē) John uses the word “church” (ekklesia) three times in his third letter: in 3 John 1:6, 9, 10.
+The shortcoming of this view is that nowhere else in the New Testament (or in later writings) is a Christian community referred to as a “lady” kuria (or a “sister” adelphē) John uses the word “church” (ekklesia) three times in his third letter: in 3 John 1:6, 9, 10.
 Why would John use the word “church” plainly in 3 John, but supposedly refer to the church metaphorically as a “lady” in 2 John?

 Furthermore, John addressed his second letter to “the chosen lady” and to “her children”.
 If the “chosen lady” represents a church, who then are the children?
 If the “chosen lady” is a congregation and the children are a congregation, then John is addressing the same group twice.
 This simply doesn’t make any sense.